mries92/BetterCommandMenu/README.md

       |------|------------|
       |![normal tooltips](ReadmeResources/NormalTooltip-small.png)|![itemstatsmod](ReadmeResources/ItemStatsTooltip-small.png)|

+## Notes
+The protection functionality has been moved to another mod.
+This was so people could get the UI improvements, while still maintaining the vanilla aspect of the game.
+It is located [here](https://thunderstore.io/package/mries92/SafeMenus/).

 ## Changelog
+### 1.5.0
+- Now marked as a client side mod.
+Others in the lobby do not need to have it.
+### 1.4.1
+- Split protection functionality to a new mod
 ### 1.4.0
 - Added support for servers to force client protection settings
 - Fixed shield protection amount